-Items included in a backup process may be modified in their original (source) mailboxes on a regular basis.
-In other words, a particular item may look different in each consecutive cycle of a backup job.
+Items included in a backup process may be changed in their original (source) mailboxes on a regular basis.
+In other words, a particular item may be different in each consecutive cycle of a backup job.
 That is why items saved in a storage location are versioned.
-Usually, items in a mailbox are modified several times during their lifetime and thus they are kept in a storage area in multiple versions (versions include items' creation, modifications and deletion).
+An item version shows what happens to an item: an item can be stored as created, modified and deleted.
 When restoring these items, you can select which version to restore, depending on the backup date (Fig. 1.).
-Please note, however, that the number of versions in a storage location may be smaller than the actual number of modifications made to these items on their source mailboxes.
+Please note, however, that the number of item versions in a storage location may be smaller than the actual number of modifications made to these items on their source mailboxes.
 This is due to the fact that the program cannot save all versions of modified items in a single cycle because it may cause the server to overload.
 Therefore, the program saves only the most recent item version available at the moment when this item is processed by a backup job.
 Only one version is saved per one cycle.

 |Fig. 1.
 Different versions of items in a storage.|

-Storage is a local folder on a machine equipped with the program where backups of mailboxes are kept.
-The program allows you to create multiple storage areas (Fig. 2.), each of which can be used simultaneously by multiple jobs that back up or restore data.
+A storage is a local folder on a machine equipped with the program where backups of mailboxes are kept.
+The program allows you to create multiple storage locations (Fig. 2.) - each of them may be used simultaneously by multiple jobs that back up or restore data.